-Dave and I sometimes talk about the day Val asked me to leave and how I could have sunk into depression, taken to drink, lost my job and ended sleeping on the street.
+Dave and I sometimes talk about the day Val asked me to leave and how I could have sunk into depression, taken to drink, lost my job, and ended up sleeping on the street.
 Instead, I was to rise above it rather than sink into the depths.
 Certainly, I was fortunate in that I had somewhere to move to.
 I also had something to occupy my time, and equally as important my mind and to give me something to focus on.

 Having something to do is always important in such situations, as it was when I had to move down to London and work all the hours I could.
-I would go to concerts, shows and visit places rather than sitting in my room and feeling sorry for myself.
+I would go to concerts, shows and visit places rather than sit in my room and feel sorry for myself.
 Or the time in the Marines that I spent in the Navel Detention Quarters; I made the most of my situation.
 I looked for the positive side and took life as a challenge.
 I always looked to see what I could gain from the situation or experience.
 There is always a positive side, something to be gained, be that in the near or the distant future.

 Images of me through the ages